Skip to content

 To improve its ability to manage the financial affairs of the town, the Finance Committee has adopted a set of Financial Guidelines for the town.

-The members of the finance committee are Lloyd Crawford (chair), Ken Bertsch, Jane Grant, Tammy Schofield, and Brittany Wolcott.
+The members of the finance committee are Lloyd Crawford (chair), Ken Bertsch, Jane Grant, Hussain Hamdan, and Brittany Wolcott.
 To contact them, email info@townofhawley.com.

 Back To Top